Quicksilver0218/Object-Validator/README.md

 ## Usage
 [Document](Document.md)
-### JSON Rule List
+### JSON / YAML Rule List
-First of all, a list of rules in JSON format should be provided.
-Here is the structure of the JSON file:
+First of all, a list of rules in JSON / YAML format should be provided.
+Here is the structure of the list:
 ```ts
 type Root = {
     condition: Condition;